jrandj/aws-security-specialty/README.md

 1. Your current setup in AWS consists of the following architecture.
 2 public subnets, one subnet which has the EC2 web servers accessed by users across the internet and the other subnet for the EC2 database server.
 The application uses the HTTPs protocol.
 Which of the following changes to the architecture would add a better security boundary to the resources hosted in your setup?
     * The database server should be moved to a private subnet.
 Only port 443 should be allowed in for the webserver EC2 instances.

+1. A company is planning to create private connections from on-premises AWS Infrastructure to the AWS Cloud.
+They need to have a solution that would give core benefits of traffic encryption and ensure latency is kept to a minimum.
+Which of the following would help fulfil this requirement?
+    * An AWS VPN can be used to create an IPSec connection between your VPC and your remote network.
+AWS Direct Connect can be used to create a dedicated private connection between your VPC and your remote network.

+1. You want to ensure that instance in a VPC does not use AWS DNS for routing DNS requests as you want to use your own managed DNS instance.
+How can this be achieved?
+    * You can create a new Dynamic Host Configuration Protocol (DHCP) options set and replace the existing one.
+Note that you cannot change an existing DHCP options set.

+1. A Windows machine in one VPC needs to join the AD domain in another VPC.
+VPC peering has been established but the domain join does not work.
+Which of the following steps would you check to ensure that the AD domain join can work as intended?
+    * In addition to setting up VPC peering and the route tables, the security group of the AD EC2 instance needs to have the right rule to allow incoming traffic.

+1. Your company manages thousands of EC2 instances.
+There is a mandate to ensure that all servers don't have any critical security flaws.
+What can be done to ensure this?
+    * AWS Inspector automatically assesses applications for vulnerabilities or deviations from best practices.
+AWS Systems Manager Agent (SSM) can be used to patch servers.

+1. You need to inspect the running processes on an EC2 instance that may have a security issue.
+Also, you need to ensure that the process does not interfere with the continuous running of the instance.
+How can you achieve this in the easiest way possible?
+    * The SSM Run command can execute a command on the EC2 instance that sends the list of running processes information to an S3 bucket.
+AWS CloudTrail, AWS CloudWatch, and AWS Config are not relevant here.

+1. You are trying to use the Systems Manager to patch a set of EC2 systems.
+Some of the systems are not getting covered in the patching process.
+Which of the following can be used to troubleshoot the issue?
+    * Check to see if the right role has been assigned to the EC2 instances and that the SSM agent is installed and running on the instance.
+You can use the EC2 Health API to determine the version of the SSM agent and the last time the instance sent a heartbeat value.

 ### Identity and Access Management